Last Updated on November 12, 2022 by Dominique de Merteuil

 In this post, I will show you examples of how I accessorise my vintage looks all year round with the fabulous hair snood.

 In the “Spring” series of pictures taken by Gregory Michael King, I’m wearing a 1950s dress (read my article about how to date vintage clothing!) paired with a 1950s bag, a porcelain necklace from POPORCELAIN, my favourite Megumi-O- sunglasses and my new obsession, the 1950s hair snood adorned with a velvet bow, bought from Shazam Hair Flowers on Etsy.

 Definition of Snood

-Snoods were very popular in the 1940s, they helped to keep the hair neat, away from the face, made it a very practical accessory at work in particular for women who worked in war industry factories and could have easily got their hair tangled and caught in machinery.
-The most popular snoods were knit or crocheted, pretty much out of any material and in a variety of colours, quite often the same as the dress.
+Snoods were very popular in the 1940s, they helped to keep the hair neat, away from the face, and made it a convenient accessory at work in particular for women who worked in war industry factories and could have easily gotten their hair tangled and caught in machinery.
+The most popular snoods were knit or crocheted, pretty much out of any material and in various colours, quite often the same as the dress.

 Beautiful examples of snood by Lilly Dache were found in an advertisement in 1944.
 The picture below is from one of my favourite films of all time, The Women, 1939.